 I've been trying so hard to lose weight, I lost 40 over the last year and in May, I gained 10 back so I started to kick myself into gear, stop drinking pop and no sweets, so far I've lost 6 lbs in June!
 I would like to have lost 40 by September 15.

+This is great advice!
+Great Job on the weight loss!!
 I need to lose weight as well.
 I'm going to have to think about additional changes I can make.
 I eat very plain with whole grains, vegetables, fruits, protein, and only drink water, or decaf tea, limited or no condiments, and I measure everything.
 No caffeine, no alcohol.
 I am going to hike a trail for 1 hour each day near our house every morning, so hopefully that will help!!
 Started yesterday.
 Would like to lose 25 lbs by Sept.

 That is great Taylor!
 I really need to get back on track with ANYTHING.
 Maybe something like this would be easier for me.